KeyboardKit/KeyboardKit/README.md

 ## UIKit Components

-KeyboardKit has many UIKit component that can be composed into UIKit-based keyboards, e.g. `vertical` and `horizontal components`, `button rows`, `collection views`, `toolbars` etc.
+KeyboardKit has many UIKit component and views that can be composed into UIKit-based keyboards, e.g. `vertical` and `horizontal components`, `button rows`, `collection views`, `toolbars` etc.

 Check out [this component guide][Components] and [this view guide][Views] for more information.